polpo/tms-adapter/README.md

-# TMS9118 to TMS9128 Adapter #
+# TMS9x18 to TMS9x28 Adapter #

-This is a PCB that will let you plug a TMS9128 VDP, along with a [TMS-RGB](https://tms-rgb.com/), into a system that uses a TMS9118 VDP.
-Such systems include numerous MSX computers.
+This is a PCB that will let you plug a TMS9128 or TMS9928 VDP, along with a [TMS-RGB](https://tms-rgb.com/), into a system that uses a TMS9118 or TMS9918 VDP.
+Such systems include numerous MSX computers, the NABU, and the TI 99/4A.

-The adapter is intended to go in the sandwich of: TMS9128 - socket - TMS-RGB - adapter - pin headers - socket - MSX motherboard.
+The adapter is intended to go in the sandwich of: TMS9x28 - socket - TMS-RGB - adapter - pin headers - socket - system motherboard.

 <img alt="Front and back of board" src="tms-adapter.png" width=300> <img alt="Assembled adapter + TMS-RGB" src="images/07_Finished 2.jpg" width=525>

-This adapter PCB does the following:
+There are two versions of the adapter, one for the TMS9128 and one for the TMS9928:

+The TMS9128 adapter:

 - Moves the TMS9128 CPUCLK signal from pin 37 to pin 38, where it is on the TMS9118.
 - Adds 470 ohm load resistors on the Y, R-Y, and B-Y pins as there is no connection to the motherboard on this adapter for those pins.
 These resistors are required as per the TMS9128 datasheet.

+The TMS9928 adapter:

+- Creates a TTL clock signal from a crystal on the TMS9918 XTAL pins, divides it by 3 and outputs it on pin 38 (CPUCLK).
+- Adds 470 ohm load resistors on the Y, R-Y, and B-Y pins as there is no connection to the motherboard on this adapter for those pins.
+These resistors are required as per the TMS9128 datasheet.

 ## Rationale ##

 I have a Sony HB-101 "HitBit Mezzo" MSX computer that uses the relatively rare TMS9118 VDP.
 This is the variant that has composite output and supports 16Kx4 video RAM chips.
 Adding RGB output to systems using these TI VDPs is possible with the TMS-RGB project, but it requires using a VDP with component video output.
 For systems that use the TMS9118 VDP, a TMS9128 is a close match but the CPUCLK pin is in a different location.
 My HB-101 requires CPUCLK, so relocating the CPUCLK pinn is necessary.
 While it is possible to directly install a TMS9128 and relocate CPUCLK by cutting the clock trace on the PCB, this particular MSX is rare and valuable and I want the system to be as close to original as possible.

+Later I got a NABU PC which uses the TMS9128A VDP and was tired of the composite output, so I adapted my original design to add a clock divider circuit to generate the CPUCLK output that the TMS9928 does not.

 ## Making the board ##

-Submit the gerbers under the gerbers/ directory to your favorite PCB manufacturer.
-I made mine at [OSH Park](https://oshpark.com).
+Depending on which version of the board you want, submit the gerbers under the gerbers-9918/ or gerbers-9928/ directory to your favorite PCB manufacturer.
+I have made mine at [OSH Park](https://oshpark.com) and [JLCPCB](https://jlcpcb.com).

-A BOM is in the [bom.csv](bom.csv) file, consisting of:
+For the TMS9128 version, a BOM is in the [bom-9128.csv](bom-9128.csv) file, consisting of:

 - Low-profile machine pin headers, used to connect this adapter to the socket on the system motherboard
 - 40-pin machine pin sockets for the TMS9128 and the system motherboard
 - 3x 470 ohm 1% 1/4W 1206 SMT capacitors

-TMS9128 chips are available on the used market from eBay, AliExpress, UTSource, etc.
+TMS9x28 chips are available on the used market from eBay, AliExpress, UTSource, etc.

 ## Assembling the adapter ##

+The assembly process is the same for both versions of the adapter.
+The photos in this guide are for the TMS9128 version but the TMS9928 version is assembled in the same way.

 ### 1. Prepare the TMS-RGB ###